 - A registrant may proceed with a shelf takedown

-- If an offering pursuant to an effective registration statement does not price within 15 days, it is effective upon filing a post-effective amendment under Rule 462(c), even during a shutdown, provided there are no substantive changes to the prospectus.
+- If an offering pursuant to an effective registration statement does not price with 15 days, it is effective upon filing a post-effective amendment under Rule 462(c), even during a shutdown, provided there are no substantive changes to the prospectus.

 - The staff is not required to review a preliminary proxy or information statement prior to the registrant filing the definitive materials.
 The staff may review the proxy or information statement when it resumes operations.